When Your Baby Won’t Stop Crying

 Am I the reason my baby won’t stop crying?

 Are you distracted, overwhelmed, and at breaking point?
 If you’re stressed out and exhausted, you’re going to have trouble relating to your baby in a soothing, nurturing way.
 So it’s important to get the support you need.
-Extra support is essential if you or your partner is:
+Extra support is essential if you’re:

 - Suffering from a major illness or chronic health problems